thisboyiscrazy/vscode-rsync/README.md

 ## Multiple Sites

-If no sites are defined sync-rsync will create one site using the defaults
+If no sites are defined sync-rsync will create one site using the defaults.

 Sites have these options, they are all optional sync-rsync will use the defaults if they are not defined: